 How Long Is a 4868 Extension?

-When you want more time to file your taxes after the deadline, submit Tax Form 4868.
 Form 4868 offers you an automatic six-month extension to file your federal income tax return.
-If you’re unprepared to pay the taxes you owe, filing a Form 4868 allows you to pay later without accruing late-file penalties as long as you file by the extended deadline.
+If you’re unprepared to pay the taxes you owe, filing a Form 4868 allows you to file later without accruing late-file penalties as long as you file by the extended deadline.
+However, taxpayers should keep in mind that they’re still subject to paying late payment penalties for paying their owed taxes after the deadline.

 You don’t need to give a reason when you request an extension.
-Taxpayers request an extension when they can’t pay taxes upfront, don’t have all of the necessary information to properly prepare their return.
+Taxpayers can request an extension when they can’t pay taxes upfront or don’t have all of the necessary information to properly prepare their return.

 How Do I File a 4868 Extension?